smaclell/smaclell.github.io/_drafts/maintainning-code-for-money.md

 and instead would add new tests to eventually replace the existing code.

 If you must make changes to such long done projects try to get in, make your changes and then leave.
-Don't make the project worst than it is, but don't stick around either.
+Don't make the project worse than it is, but don't stick around either.

 Updating dead code is like shuffling deck-chairs on the Titanic.
 Don't you have better things to do?